 We don’t realize this because throughout history we have glorified warfare, and ignored the realities.
 Watch a war movie (other than Saving Private Ryan), play a war game.
 Not much blood or dismemberment.
-No civilian deaths either, except by rare, regrettable accident.
+Certainly they never show anyone slaughtering civilians, except by rare, regrettable accident.
 We ignore the necessary, and messy, realities of warfare.
 Horror, like guerrilla tactics, isn’t recent.

 It is only recently objectionable.

-And the pictures you see here of the My Lai massacre are almost certainly the principle reason that guerrilla action is so effective today.
+And the pictures you see here of the My Lai Massacre are almost certainly the principle reason that guerrilla action is so effective today.
 Before these pictures appeared, most Western civilians, particularly in the U.S., had no idea about the reality of warfare.
 We didn’t know, and the truth is, we didn’t really want to know.
 For all of us who have fathers and grandfathers and others who will not talk about their war experiences, this is probably part of the reason.

 Certainly that includes slaughter of enemy combatants: looking at a dead or dying enemy and realizing that he had the same loves and fears and hopes as dreams as the soldiers who killed him, is bad enough.
-The civilian deaths are much worse.
+Slaughtering civilians is much worse.
 Even when our troops have tried desperately not to kill civilians, there is always ‘collateral damage.’
 There are always dead children, women, and elders.
 That has particularly been true when responding to guerilla action.
 That is the reality of warfare.

 And the drinking man I noted above – and probably because of him, along with the photographer who took these pictures – is a big reason that our ideas about warfare have changed.

 Tomorrow: A Different Soldier.